Steel Town (Karachi)

-Steel Town is an 8126 acres suburb housing employees of Pakistan Steel Mills, with subsidised rents for essential employees.
+Steel Town is an 8126 acres suburb that houses employees of Pakistan Steel Mills, where permanent serving officers and workers offered subsidised rents.
 It is located along the N-5 National Highway that stretches from Karachi to Thatta eastwards.
-Steel Town is in district Malir, about 21 km from Karachi Airport and 40 km from Karachi Port.
+Steel Town is in the Bin Qasim sub-division (tehsil) of Malir District in Karachi, Pakistan, about 21 km from Karachi Airport and 40 km from Karachi Port.

-The neighbouring areas include Pipri, Shah Latif Town, and Gulshan-e-Hadeed.
+The neighbouring areas include, Pipri, Shah Latif Town, Shah Town and Gulshan-e-Hadeed.

 Community

-Steel Town has been a melting pot of ethnicities including but not limited to Punjabis, Muhajirs, Kashmiris, Pakhtuns, Balochis, Brahuis, Memons, Bohras etc. and later influx of Sindhis villagers during the Pakistan Peoples Party regime and consequent destruction of Pakistan Steel Mills and the township through systematic corruption.
+Steel Town has been a melting pot of ethnicities including but not limited to Punjabis, Muhajirs, Kashmiris, Pakhtuns, Balochis, Brahuis, Memons, Bohras, and Sindhis.

 The suburb residents have always enjoyed calm and secure environment, distant from the hustle bustle of the urban center; With all the basic necessities and amenities, including a 100-bed hospital with OPD, secondary and high schools, officer's mess, guest hotel, cricket stadium, hockey and soccer stadiums, lakes, parks, protected forests, multiple markets, bi-weekly bazaars and briefly a discounted mart.